-We recognise that the term 'sustainable use' cannot be truly applied to the European eel until, over several generations and decades, the recruitment of glass eels and escapement of silver eels are at levels that are considered biologically safe.
-We believe this recovery will not be achieved without major interventions - short and longer term measures - including regulation of fisheries, restocking, trap and transport, screening of intakes, habitat improvement and the unblocking of migratory pathways - upstream and downstream.

-The term 'sustainable' is open to interpretation and misuse, so here we will turn to two accepted definitions of the term.
+We recognise that the term 'sustainable' cannot be truly applied to the European eel population until, over several generations and decades, the recruitment of glass eels and escapement of silver eels are at levels that are considered to be biologically safe.
+We believe this recovery will not be achieved without major interventions - short and longer term measures - including regulation of fisheries, restocking, trap and transport, screening of intakes, habitat improvement and the unblocking of migratory pathways, both upstream and downstream.
+The term 'sustainable' is open to interpretation and misuse, so here we will discuss two accepted definitions of the term.

-Sustainable Development
+Sustainable development

-The Brundtland Convention defined sustainable development as 'development that meets the needs of the present without compromising the ability of future generations to meet their own needs'
+The Brundtland Convention defined sustainable development as 'development that meets the needs of the present without compromising the ability of future generations to meet their own needs'.

-It is commonly represented by the diagram below, indicating that sustainability is reached when there is a balance between environmental, economic and social needs.
+It is commonly represented by diagram 1, indicating that sustainability is reached when there is a balance between environmental, economic and social needs and pressures.

-Adapted from the Brundtland Commission Report, 1987.
+Adapted from the Brundtland Commission Report, 1987 .

-If we were to consider this in terms of sustainable development of a European Eel Sector, the following are activities or issues that we can consider in each of the categories:
+If we consider this in terms of 'sustainable development of a European eel sector', the following are activities or issues that we can consider in each of the categories (diagram 2):